 Memory Optimized: R, X, High Memory, and Z families

 Memory-optimized instances are designed to deliver quick performance for applications that demand the in-memory processing of huge data sets.
 These circumstances are ideal for the following AWS EC2 Instance Types: Relational (MySQL) and NoSQL (MongoDB, Cassandra) databases with high performance.

 - Databases (Relational and NoSQL)

 - Real-time big data analytics

-Storage Optimized Instances are represented by the I2 and, more recently, the D2 instance families.
-I2 instances include large SSDs for random I/Os required by databases, data warehouses, and distributed systems like Hadoop.
+Storage Optimized Instances are represented by the I3 and, more recently, the D2 instance families.
+I3/I3en instances include large SSDs for random I/Os required by databases, data warehouses, and distributed systems like Hadoop.
 They are appropriate for NoSQL databases such as HBase, Cassandra, MongoDB, and OLTP.
 The D2 instance family is optimized for HDD storage, for high disk throughput.

 - Caching, indexing, streaming

 Accelerated computing instances are among the AWS EC2 Instance Types that use hardware accelerators, or co-processors, to perform some functions more efficiently than software running on CPUs, such as floating point number calculations, graphics processing, or data pattern matching.